 Each of the children would start off by scooping up a full cup of elbows but then they used their hands to manipulate and play with the elbows.
 I loved how intrigued they were by the texture of the elbows as it glided on the table or flowed through their fingers.

 Adding a tactile and sensory experience to the letter of the week does a wonderful job of keeping children engaged and reinforcing the sound of the letter.
 For “C is for cotton” you could let the children then play with the cotton!
 The challenge is to find objects that work well for every letter.
-I am still working on this for the rest of the alphabet.This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+I am still working on this for the rest of the alphabet.This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!